In this section

 The insurer can take up to 45 days to internally review any decision or failure to make a decision.

-Complain to the Financial Ombudsman Service if you’re not happy with your insurer, and respond to any requests from the ombudsman.
-Contact the Financial Ombudsman Service on 1800 367 287 .
+Complain to the AFCA if you’re not happy with your insurer.
+Contact the AFCA on 1800 931 678.
 You should also get free legal advice about your claim at this stage.
 You must complain to the ombudsman within two years of receiving the insurer’s written response to your request for an internal review.